Change the Database Compatibility Mode and Use the Query Store

 Wait sufficient time to collect representative data of the workload.

-Change the compatibility level of the database to 130
+Change the compatibility level of the database to the current compatibility level.

 For cases where there are regressions, force the prior plan in the query store.

 If there are query plans that fail to force or if performance is still insufficient, consider reverting the compatibility level to the prior setting and then engaging Microsoft Customer Support.